Margaret Bryer

 Research

 My research focuses on how ecology shapes behavior in nonhuman primates, specifically how the physical environment shapes primate behavior through feeding ecology, socioecology and foraging cognition.
 I use diverse analytical techniques to test socioecological questions, including nutritional chemistry and behavioral observations.
 I study the nutritional strategy and social behavior of African guenons (a group of arboreal monkey species in Africa), examining how social dynamics affect nutritional intake and balance (“social nutrition”).
-I am also a collaborator on a project examining sanctuary chimpanzee behavior that enables questions about variation in social behavior of chimpanzees across different ecological contexts.
+My research also explores the intersection between anthropogenic (human caused) change and primate ecology, which I explore through the guenon work in Uganda and in research on baboons in South Africa.
+In close collaboration with South African conservation and education organization, I and collaborators are examining the push-pull of indigenous, non-indigenous and anthropogenic food resources, which is one crucial component for informed, ethical, and sustainable plans for humans living alongside baboons.

 Select Publications